leela-zero/leela-zero/README.md

 Each of these forms a 19 x 19 bit plane.

-The zero.prototxt file contains a description of the full 40 residual layer design, in (NVIDIA)-Caffe protobuff format.
+The zero.prototxt file contains a description of the full 40 residual block design, in (NVIDIA)-Caffe protobuff format.
 It can be used to set up nv-caffe for training a suitable network.
-The zero\_mini.prototxt file describes a smaller 12 residual layer case.
+The zero\_mini.prototxt file describes a smaller 12 residual block case.

 # Training